lgrosz/bhb-static/errors.md

    The alias "Fine Young \[Cannibals\]" was the original name that was logged on [8a](8a.nu) but has been retconned by the first ascentionist and is no longer listed under that name on any platform.

+###### Problem 8

+1. **Start change**

+   The hollow block which this problem originally started on has been removed.
+This problem now most logically starts from the jug, to the right, on _Spruce It Up_.
+The difficulty remains similar.

+2. **First ascent**

+   The first known ascent of this problem was by Murray LaHood-Burns.

 ### Old Baldy Mountain

 #### Lafferty Dome